 Summary

-I primarily teach and support students on the distance learning Community Justice Degree, which is part of the Probation Officer qualification framework (PQIP).
-I am module co-ordinator for L6 dangerous offenders and public protection, and L5 distance-learning youth crime modules.
-A part of the former, I support students to undertake short-term Police placements.
-I undertake further undergraduate teaching on women who sexually offend and deliver post-graduate seminars on managing dangerous offenders.
-I am passionate about preventing male-perpetrated sexual violence against women and girls.
-I am also motivated by critically reflecting on the challenging transition of theory, politics and policy into community justice practice.
+I am a Course Leader on the trainee Probation Officer programme.
+I primarily teach and support students on this distance learning course, which is part of the Probation Officer qualification framework (PQIP).
+I have also been module co-ordinator for L6 dangerous offenders and public protection, and L5 distance-learning youth crime modules.
+As part of the former, I supported students to undertake short-term Police (MAPPA) placements.
+I have also undertaken further undergraduate teaching on women who sexually offend and delivered post-graduate seminars on managing dangerous offenders.
+I am passionate about preventing male-perpetrated sexual violence against women and girls and this is my primary research interest.
+I am also interested in researching reflective practice and training within Probation.

 Biography